 1. Hello, and a Sample

 Once you’ve said hello, we’ll work together to build the project around you, work out what services you need, and make sure you get exactly what you’re looking for from the the editing process.
-I’ll also ask to see a sample of your work to guide the conversation – usually two chapters or so.
+We’ll also ask to see a sample of your work to guide the conversation – usually two chapters or so.

 We’ll make sure we discuss: